 Do you have a customer advisory board charter?

 If not, we suggest you take a moment now to start creating your customer advisory board charter.
+If you haven’t launched a customer advisory board yet and have no charter, ensure that you create the charter first.

 If yes, awesome.
 When was the last time you reviewed or revised the charter?
 Is it up to speed with your current customer advisory council?

 The customer advisory board charter is the most important document that will guide your customer advisory council.
-The charter lays out (in writing) the board’s mission and objectives for clarity, internal alignment and buy-in with your executive team.
+It lays out (in writing) the board’s mission and objectives for clarity, internal alignment and buy-in with your executive team.
 The client advisory board charter also serves as an external-facing overview document for CAB members, and describes the benefits they’ll receive and what (exactly) they’re committing to, the number of planned meetings, their expected tenure, etc. This information is critical in recruiting them to join the board.

 What’s in a customer advisory board charter?